Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/motion_tracking/follow_track.rst

 TODO 2.62 - see: https://developer.blender.org/T46926

-By default Follow Track constraint is making object have the same position at frame as track has and motion of this objects happens on a single plane defined by camera and original object position.
+By default Follow Track constraint is making object have the same position at frame as track has and motion of this object happens on a single plane defined by camera and original object position.

 Active Clip
    ToDo 2.62.